 Where your home is built, how it’s positioned on the lot, and the directions your windows and doors face are all matters to consider when building or remodeling.
 To help you choose the right windows and doors for where you live, consider the following tips.

-Where you build your home, how it's positioned on the lot, the directions your windows face and how much overhang covers your entry doors are all matters to consider before you lay the foundation.
-The placement of windows and glass doors on certain walls can determine the kind of natural light that enters into your home, and even the temperature inside your home.
+The placement of windows and glass doors on certain walls can determine the kind of natural light that enters your home, and even the temperature inside your home.

-- South-facing windows are well suited to invite beneficial solar heat in the winter.
+- South-facing windows are well suited for comforting solar heat in the winter.

 - North-facing windows do not typically bring in direct sunlight or solar heat but rather cooler, muted light.

-- East- and west-facing windows tend to receive more sunshine in the summer than in the winter, potentially bringing extreme solar heat gain.
+- East- and west-facing windows tend to receive more sunshine in the summer than in the winter, potentially bringing uncomfortable solar heat gain.

 Coastal and Humid Climates

-For JELD-WEN window and door products and building code information that is specific to your region, visit our coastal product ratings and approvals page.
+Read more: Find JELD-WEN window and door products and building code information specific to your coastal region.